karayabin/universe-snapshot/universe/Ling/Deploy/doc/api/Ling/Deploy/Application/DeployApplication.md

 - AbstractProgram::setLoggerChannel &ndash; Sets the loggerChannel.
 - AbstractProgram::setErrorIsVerbose &ndash; Sets the errorIsVerbose.
 - AbstractProgram::setUseExitStatus &ndash; Sets the useExitStatus.
-- AbstractProgram::run &ndash; Starts the interactive program.
+- AbstractProgram::run &ndash; Executes the program, and returns the exit code, if defined by the concrete class.